Association-Coranique-Msaken/back-end/backend/README.md

 # About

-This project is a combinisation between:
+This project contains:

 -   Express ts
 -   MySql
 -   TypeOrm as an ORM
--   JWT Auth (accessToekn & refreshToken)
+-   JWT Auth (accessToken & refreshToken)
--   Asmin Roles (fullAccessAdmin, limitedAccess, readOnly)
+-   Admin Roles (fullAccessAdmin, limitedAccess, readOnly)
 -   Docker :
     -   Docker.dev for easy and fast development environment
     -   Docker.prod for production environment (TODO)